mlpack/mlboard/examples/text.md

 }
 ```

-The output would be as follows:
+The output would be similar to:

 <p>
 <img src = "assets/text.png" width = "800" height = "400"/>